monkey413/dotvim/README.md

 #Finish

-	accomplish the installatioin of pathogen
+	accomplish the installation of pathogen
+	accomplish the installation of jscomplete-vim